 • swelling or lumps around the anus

-Thrombosed hemorrhoids can also become infected, which may lead to an abscess.
-An abscess can cause additional symptoms, including a fever.
+Thrombosed hemorrhoids can also become infected.
+This can lead to other symptoms, including fever.

-A person may develop hemorrhoids when more pressure is put on their anal passage.
-This may be caused by:
+However, they are linked to times when more pressure is put on their anal passage.
+This may be the result of:

 • pushing too hard when trying to pass a stool

-Not every person who has external hemorrhoids will develop blood clots, but some do.
+Not every person who has external hemorrhoids will develop blood clots.
 Scientists do not yet understand why blood clots form in some external hemorrhoids.

 Certain things can increase the risk of getting hemorrhoids, including: